The importance of Aboriginal and Torres Strait Islander languages and supporting communities

 Meetings of the Languages Policy Partnership

-The LPP meets four times a year.
-2024 meetings are scheduled for:
+The LPP meets 4 times a year.
+The 2025 meetings are:

 Read the meeting summary reports here: